 What we think: Though it has three layers, including a built-in filter, the Airism mask is as breathable as we hoped.
 However, they don’t have a nose strip or adjustable ear loops, which makes them move a bit when you talk.
 Cho bought a size medium and says it’s a little loose.
 “I wore it on a run and the thing was sliding off my face,” she says.
 Still, she likes it enough to go out and buy some toggles to make the ear loops adjustable.

 Hedley & Bennett

 One of the first brands to start making fabric masks, Hedley & Bennett added these two-ply cotton face masks to their collection of very stylish, well-crafted aprons and chef’s gear.
-With each purchase, they will donate a mask to essential workers in need.

-What we think: Now in fourth round of design, Hedley & Bennett’s masks have a metal nose strip and a longer body so, according to former Strategist Writer Nikita Richardson, they won’t ride up as much when you’re talking.
+What we think: Now in the fourth round of design, Hedley & Bennett’s masks have a metal nose strip and a longer body so, according to former Strategist Writer Nikita Richardson, they won’t ride up as much when you’re talking.
 They also feature easily adjustable ear loops and an inner pocket for adding a filter.
 The masks come in 8 different colors, all of which pass the light test.